winsome5557/SpecFlowWithDotnet/README.md

 ## The problem

-As at the time of writing (September 2016), the `SpecFlow for Visual Studio 2015` extension does not play well with .NET Core projects.

 ## The solution

 Wait for the VS extension to support .NET Core projects.
 In the meantime, I present...